-Abstract: This paper explores the poetics of Israeli author Yoel Hoffmann (born in 1937) and his perception of language, by examining his unique use of the second person address in his book How do you do, Dolores (1995).
-Hoffmann views language as a constant failure, a guaranteed miscommunication, and uses a double interpellation throughout the book in order to get his readers to experience language in that way.
-The first interpellation encourages the them to identify with the heroine’s recipients, whom she addressing in the second person (her imagined friend Dolores and her son Michael); .
-The second, which occurs at the end of the book by a dramatic shift in the plot, , has been largely ignored by critics, who focus mainly on the sense of wonder produced by the text and therefore read each of the text’s fragments separately.
+Abstract: This paper explores the poetics of Israeli author Yoel Hoffmann (b.
+1937) and his perception of language by examining his unique use of the second-person address in his book How do you do, Dolores (1995).
+Hoffmann views language as a constant failure, a guaranteed miscommunication, and employs a double interpellation throughout the book in order to get his readers to experience language as such.
+The first interpellation encourages the reader to identify with the heroine’s recipients, who she addresses in the second-person (her imagined friend Dolores and her son Michael).
+The second, which occurs at the end of the book and is facilitated by a dramatic shift in the plot, has been largely ignored by critics, who focus mainly on the sense of wonder produced by the text and therefore read each of the text’s fragments separately.
 This change shifts the reader’s perception not only of the heroine, but also of themselves and their reading process.
-They come to realize that their initial reading position was immoral as a result of an empathic failure, that they projected their gendered expectations upon the heroine, thus duplicating the same gaze that caused her suffering in the first place.
+The reader comes to realize that their initial reading position was immoral as a result of an empathic failure, that they projected their gendered expectations upon the heroine, thus duplicating the same gaze that caused her suffering in the first place.

 1

-The 1999 Newman Prizereferring to Committee explained their choice to award Yoel Hoffmann for his writing, by describing his story “Katschen”:
+In 1999, Israeli author Yoel Hoffman was awarded the Newman Hebrew Literature Prize.
+The Prize Committee explained their decision by referring, in detail, to Hoffman’s short story “Katschen”:

-The child-like, but never childish, language of the hero of this story creates a new taxonomy of the world, in the limited sense in which Hoffmann’s world can be seen as sorting and organizing, a world in which every rational taxonomic principle is perceived as violating the sanctity of the initial mental reception and pure thought.
-This view of the primacy of language, even in its everyday use, is based on a deep belief in the power of words, not as having lexical meaning, but as creating meaning by their musicality and their emotional baggage, that is their expression of despair in failing to reach reality.
-The word signifies the boundaries of knowledge and not its content.
+The child-like, but never childish, language of the hero of this story creates a new taxonomy of the world, in the limited sense in which Hoffmann’s world can be seen as sorting and organizing, a world in which every rational taxonomic principle is perceived as violating the sanctity of initial mental reception and pure thought.
+This view of the primacy of language, even in its everyday use, is based on a deep belief in the power of words, not as having lexical meaning, but as creating meaning by their musicality and their emotional baggage, that is, their expression of despair in failing to reach reality.
+The word signifies the boundaries of knowledge rather than its content.

-In this brief paragraph, the committee provided an apt and precise account of Hoffmann’s perception of language and literature.
-The religious terms they used, such as “sanctity” and “belief“ express his view of the use of language as a kind of sin.
-Throughout his books, Hoffmann describes the various ways in which language transgresses experience itself and disrupts the ability to perceive oneself theiras an inseparable part of the world.
-Language, as he sees it, separates between people, places and experiences instead of connecting them.
+In this brief passage, the committee provided an apt and precise account of Hoffmann’s perception of language and literature.
+The religious terms they used, such as “sanctity” and “belief,” reflect the author’s view of the use of language as a kind of sin.
+Throughout his writings, Hoffmann describes the various ways in which language transgresses experience itself and disrupts the individual’s ability to perceive their self as an inseparable part of the world.
+Language, in Hoffman’s view, separates people, places, and experiences, rather than connecting them.